Skip to content

 Are SP1, PSP, and CA6 tests accurate for diagnosing Sjögren's?

-Can I have Sjögren's syndrome if my early panel is negative?
+Can I have Sjögren's disease if my early panel is negative?

 Will my insurance cover the Early Sjögren's blood panel?